AntMa4002/RoyalKeyboardsEcommerce/README.md

 <p align='center'><img src="https://github.com/AntMa4002/RoyalKeyboardsEcommerce/blob/main/demo/Purchased%20Items%20Page.PNG" width="80%"></p>

 ## Preparation
 This project utilizes MongoDB to store users and products in their own respective collections within the database.
-To operate this database remotely, Twingate is used to host a remote network that utilizes a AWS EC2 instance as it's provider.
-It is entirely possible to operate this website without the use of Twingate as you may choose to use the IP address of your computer instead and both options are equally viable.
+To operate this database remotely, Twingate is used to host a remote network that utilizes an AWS EC2 instance as it's provider.
+It is entirely possible to operate this website without the use of Twingate as you may choose to use the IP address of your machine instead and both options are equally viable.

 **With Twingate**
 1. Create a Twingate remote network